empathic-ai/altimit/README.md

 ## The Engine

-Altimit's Engine is built on top of Godot, leveraging its cross-platform support and open architecture.
+Altimit's Engine is a fork of Godot, leveraging its cross-platform support and open architecture with some additional features.
+The goal of the Altimit Engine is not to detract from the Godot Engine project, but augment it.
+You can still reap the benefitis of Altimit by using the main branch of the Godot engine—and we encourage you to, if you so choose.

 ## Plugins